paychex/Splunk.Conf19/README.md

 ## Future Support
 Ask questions at [Splunk Answers](https://answers.splunk.com/), so the whole community can benefit.
-You may want to tag @dmarling and @efavreau in your question or comment, to get our attention.
+You may want to tag [@dmarling](https://answers.splunk.com/users/468259/dmarling.html) and [@efavreau](https://answers.splunk.com/users/251903/efavreau.html) in your question or comment, to get our attention.

 Pull requests will be reviewed, however:

-- It MUST be able to be used on a freshly downloaded version of Splunk.
+- It MUST be able to be used on a freshly downloaded version of Splunk
 - You must specify the version of Splunk you used to test (for troubleshooting in case of issues with command deprecation or bugs, etc.)